Background of Charter Act 1813

 - The Charter Act of 1813 laid the foundation for modern Indian education.

-- For the first time, the Company’s constitutional position was defined, and the crown’s control over the British East India Company was established.
+- For the first time, the Company’s constitutional position was defined.
+With this the crown’s control over the British East India Company was established.

 Select the correct option